-(1) Reappointed as Director and Chairman on 15 October 2019.
+(1) Reappointed on 15 October 2019.

-Executive Committee
+Management Committee

-The following table sets out the name and title of each member of the Executive Committee (Comité de Dirección) of the Guarantor as well as all entities (other than the Guarantor's subsidiaries, those family-owned asset-holding companies not relevant to the Guarantor's business and non-significant stakes in listed companies) in which the members of our Executive Committee have been appointed as members of the administrative, management or supervisory bodies, in each case, as at the date of this Base Prospectus.
+The following table sets out the name and title of each member of the Management Committee (Comité de Dirección) of the Guarantor as well as all entities (other than the Guarantor's subsidiaries, those family-owned asset-holding companies not relevant to the Guarantor's business and non-significant stakes in listed companies) in which the members of our Management Committee have been appointed as members of the administrative, management or supervisory bodies, in each case, as at the date of this Base Prospectus.